radek02/inzynierka2026/proj/CommunicationService/README.md

 ```
 docker run -d -p 8000:8000 communication-service
 ```
-The endpoints will be exposed at `localhost:8000`, the same as if run locally.
+The endpoints will be exposed at `localhost:8000`, the same as if run locally.s